Island of the Sequined Love Nun

 Island of the Sequined Love Nun is a novel by American absurdist writer Christopher Moore, published in 1997.
 It is based partly on the author's personal experiences in Micronesia.

 Plot

 Tucker (Tuck) Case is a pilot for a cosmetics company, who crashes the company plane while having sex.
 This event causes Tuck to be blacklisted from flying in the United States, so he accepts a lucrative offer from a doctor-missionary on a remote Micronesian island to transport cargo to and from the island and Japan.

-Tuck moves to the island with a Filipino trans woman navigator and a talking fruit bat.
-There Tuck eventually uncovers a horrible secret harbored by the doctor and his wife, who capitalized on the fact that the island natives are under the influence of a cargo cult that developed as a result of establishment by Allies of an air runway there during World War II.
+Tuck moves to the island with Kimi, a Filipino trans woman navigator and a talking fruit bat.
+There Tuck eventually uncovers that the doctor and his wife are secretly harvesting the organs of the island natives, who are under the influence of a cargo cult that developed as a result of establishment by Allies of an air runway there during World War II.
+They are selling the organs to buyers in Japan.

+Eventually, with the help of the ghost of the pilot who crashed on the island during WW2, they are able to escape the island, though Kimi is killed.
+Tuck returns and is able to fly the islanders to safety.
+The doctor and his wife are captured by a cannibal.